livia-macon/BotCertificates/README.md

 # BotCertificates
-This automation interacts with excel, and creates a course certificate through power point using the data from the spreadsheet, and then saves the file as a pdf.
+This automation interacts with an excel spreadsheet, checking if the "Process" column is empty, if it is, it does the procedure of creating a certificate, opening the power point, and putting the name data based on the spreadsheet, and current date, through datetime library, after, saves file as PDF.

+This automation uses the BotCity Desktop Framework and BotExcelPlugin which are fully opensource.